 With the switch to prior-prior-year income and tax data, applicants will be able to use the IRS Data Retrieval Tool to prefill the income and tax questions on the FAFSA, streamlining the application process.
 This will eliminate the need for later updates to the FAFSA after the applicants and their families file their federal income tax returns.
 It will also avoid the need for verification of income and tax information.
+The use of prior-prior year income and tax data will reduce the number of FAFSAs selected for verification if the income and tax data is transferred unmodified from the Internal Revenue service (IRS) to the FAFSA.
 It may encourage students to apply for financial aid earlier, so that students can file the FAFSA before many state and college deadlines.